CETONI-Software/cetoni_elements_doc/CETONI_Elements_Manual_EN/qmixv_EN/qmixv_EN.rst

 |Figure 2: change valve name|

+.. rst-class:: steps

-1. Double-click the table cell containing the name you want to change.
+#.
+Double-click the table cell containing the name you want to change.
-2. Enter the new name in the Editing window which now appears (see Figure above)
+#.
+Enter the new name in the Editing window which now appears (see
+   Figure above)
-3. Complete your changes by pressing the :kbd:`Return` key.
+#.
+Complete your changes by pressing the :kbd:`Return` key.

 Switching valve position
 ~~~~~~~~~~~~~~~~~~~~~~~~